 Oil exports fell 14 percent in the period, while domestic sales gained 2 percent.

 YPF’s refining unit operating profit dropped 27 percent.
 Refined exports slid 14 percent in the period.

 The report was released after the close of regular trading today.
-YPF’s American depositary receipts (YPF) gained 0.6 percent to $11.69 in New York on Aug.
+YPF’s American depositary receipts (YPF:US) gained 0.6 percent to $11.69 in New York on Aug.
 10. The ADRs have plunged 66 percent this year.

 To contact the reporter on this story: Pablo Gonzalez in Buenos Aires at email@example.com

 To contact the editor responsible for this story: James Attwood at firstname.lastname@example.org